*32 of 36 Poll Merino and Merino rams sold to $1900, av $1006

 The ram would go over maiden ewes in his self-replacing flock.

 Last year, Mr Ross bought five rams, paying top price of $1400 twice.

 He said he was attracted to the Koole Vale rams as they were big, upstanding sheep, with bold and attractive wool.

 The top White Suffolk was sold to Muller Pastoral for $1100.

 Elders’ Livestock manager Nigel Starick said there had been an additional 10 to 15 registered bidders at the sale.

-Koole Vale significantly improved its Merino clearance rate and average, on last year.
+Koole Vale significantly improved its Merino clearance rate, with only three passed in, and average, on last year.

 “We had a lot of different people who came this year who didn’t come last year,” Mr Starick said.

 Prices were giving buyers confidence to purchase rams.

 “The lamb job is remaining consistent, with that six dollar mark or fractionally better, this deep into October and we certainly haven’t seen that before,” Mr Starick said.